 The two upstream trackers were both described as 25~$\times$~25~mm$^{2}$ and 200~\textmu m thick volumes of silicon.
 The two downstream trackers were modelled as 50~$\times$~50~cm$^{2}$ and 8~mm thick volumes of argon at 1~bar.

-Each of the 384 pixels of the TOF wall, arranged in 16 rows of 24 modules, was composed of 25.4~$\times$~25.4~cm$^2$ and 1.5~mm thick YAP:Ce crystals coupled to a PMT with optical grease.
-In this study, we included in post-analysis the coincidence resolving time of the TOF system (BM and TOF-wall) as a normal distribution with a Full-Width-at-Half-Maximum (FWHM) of 300~ps, and the energy resolution of the scintillating detectors $R_L$ following eq.~(\ref{EQENERGRES}) obtained from experimental measurements using $\gamma$ sources.
+The 384 detection modules of the TOF-wall composed of YAP:Ce crystals coupled to PMTs were arranged in 16 rows of 24 modules.

+In this study, we included in post-analysis the coincidence resolving time of the TOF system (BM and TOF-wall) as a normal distribution with a Full-Width-at-Half-Maximum (FWHM) of 300~ps.
+The energy resolution of the scintillating detectors $R_L$ following eq.~(\ref{EQENERGRES}) was obtained from experimental measurements using $\gamma$ sources.

-with $L$ is the scintillation light in equivalent number of photoelectrons and $E_{0}$ the deposited energy in keV.
+with $L$ the scintillation light in equivalent number of photoelectrons and $E_{0}$ the deposited energy in keV.